minio/docs/source/reference/kubectl-minio-plugin/kubectl-minio-tenant-create.rst

    Similar to :mc-cmd:`~kubectl minio tenant create --volumes`, but instead of specifying the total number of volumes for all MinIO servers, associate ``--volumes-per-server`` volumes to each server.

-   If the total number of volumes (:mc-cmd:`~kubectl minio tenant create --volumes-per-server` multiplied by :mc-cmd:`~kubectl minio tenant create --servers`) exceeds the number of unbound ``PVs`` available on the cluster, :mc:`kubectl minio tenant create` hangs and waits until the required ``PVs`` exist.
+   If the combined total number of volumes exceeds the number of unbound ``PVs`` available on the cluster, :mc:`kubectl minio tenant create` hangs and waits until the required ``PVs`` exist.

 .. mc-cmd:: --disable-tls
    :optional: